Wildeshausen: Marketplace

-In the middle of Wildeshausen is the marketplace.
-The pointed gables of the surrounding houses faced the street.
-On the remaining houses stone façades have replaced the former wooden gables.
-The "Markt Brunnen"(fountain) was built in 1747 by master Theophil from Bremen.This fountain was used for drinking by men and animals.
-Wildeshausen was located on an old trade route.
-In pagan times an "Irmen Säule " stood here.
-After the town was "captured by Münster" in 1529 the Mayor Jakob Lickenberg was executed here.
-A stone by the Market Brunnen in the Market Place is in memory of this.
-In 1990 Wildeshausen erected a new town hall with "Glockenspiel" and moving figures.
+At the heart of Wildeshausen lies the marketplace.
+The pointed gables of the surrounding houses once faced the street, though many of the original wooden façades have since been replaced with stone.

+The Marktbrunnen (Market Fountain) was built in 1747 by master craftsman Theophil of Bremen.
+It once provided drinking water for both people and animals.

+Wildeshausen was situated along an old trade route.
+In pagan times, an Irmen Column (Irmen Säule) stood here.
+After the town was captured by Münster in 1529, Mayor Jakob Lickenberg was executed at this very spot.
+A stone near the Market Fountain commemorates his death.

+In 1990, the town of Wildeshausen built a new town hall featuring a glockenspiel with moving figures.

 Waltbert

-In the "Westerstraße" there is a sculpture, Waltbert.
-In 851, Waltbert, a grandson of Widukind, brought the relics of St. Alexander from Rome to Wildeshausen to further Christianity in the sparsely populated area.
-The sculpture shows Waltbert on his horse, in his hands the relic of St. Alexander.
-Then follows his name, the year 851 and the word "translatio".
-The "translatio Alexandri" once was described by the monks of Fulda.
+On Westerstraße stands a sculpture of Waltbert.
+In the year 851, Waltbert — a grandson of Widukind — brought the relics of St. Alexander from Rome to Wildeshausen to promote Christianity in this sparsely populated region.

+The sculpture depicts Waltbert on horseback, holding the relic of St. Alexander in his hands.
+Below the figure are inscribed his name, the year 851, and the Latin word “translatio.”

+The “Translatio Alexandri”, the account of this event, was once recorded by the monks of Fulda.